wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-elastic-query-getting-started.md

 ## Create an elastic query database

-1. Open the [Azure preview portal](https://manage.windowsazure.cn) and log in.
+1. Open the [Azure <!-- deleted by customization Management Portal](https://manage.windowsazure.cn) --><!-- keep by customization: begin --> preview portal](https://manage.windowsazure.cn) <!-- keep by customization: end --> and log in.
 2. Create a new Azure SQL database in the same server as your shard setup.
 Name the database "ElasticDBQuery."
 For a pricing tier, you must select one of the premium offers.
 The Elastic Database query is currently available only on the premium tier.

 	![Azure Management Portal and pricing tier][3]